 One way to trade Home Price contracts is on spread trades.
 This allows one to trade on the eventual price difference between two contracts.
-While trading spreads results in no net position (a spread trade results in a long in … Read More
+While trading spreads results in no net position (a spread trade results in a long in one contract and a short in another) that is not … Read More

 “They” say that you can’t tell the players without a scorecard.
 I’ve had the question asked -where do I get a “scorecard”?
 That is, how do I follow the prices on these contracts.

-While this should probably fall under the … Read More
+While this should probably fall under the FAQs category, I’ve tended to use the Basics category for … Read More

 Trades on Dec 31st helped tighten up Boston quotes.